BurstProject/burstcoin/README.md

 * JOOQ migration

 @Brabantian
-* introduction of JUnit and Code Coverage reportings
+* introduction of JUnit and Code Coverage reporting
-* lot's of unit tests and refactoring work to make the code testable
+* lots of unit tests and refactoring work to make the code testable

 @BraindeadOne
 * providing a DB abstraction layer to allow for multiple DB backends